AndiSwiss/node-casbin-simple-example-app/README.md

 ## Versions
-Important: We have a quite old mongoDB version => see package.json. "^3.5.9".
+Important: Here are some older MongoDB-versions tested => see package.json. "^3.5.9".
 Hence, only an older version of "casbin-mongodb-adapter" ("^1.2.3") is compatible.

 => https://www.npmjs.com/package/casbin-mongodb-adapter/v/1.2.3?activeTab=readme